Economic ideology: Laissez-faire

 Laissez-faire, or free market capitalism, is an ideology that prescribes minimal public enterprise and government regulation in a capitalist economy.
 This ideology advocates for a type of capitalism based on open competition to determine the price, production and consumption of goods through the invisible hand of supply and demand reaching efficient market equilibrium.
 In such a system, capital, property and enterprise are entirely privately owned and new enterprises may freely gain market entry without restriction.
 Employment and wages are determined by a labour market that will result in some unemployment.
 Government and judicial intervention are employed at times to change the economic incentives for people for various reasons.
 The capitalist economy will likely follow economic growth along with a steady business cycle.

 Social market

 The social market economy (also known as Rhine capitalism) is advocated by the ideology of ordoliberalism and social liberalism.
 This ideology supports a free-market economy where supply and demand determine the price of goods and services, and where markets are free from regulation.
 However, this economic calls for state action in the form of social policy favoring social insurance, unemployment benefits and recognition of labor rights.

 Social democracy

-Social Democracy is an ideology that prescribes high public enterprise and government regulation in a capitalist economy.
+Social democracy is an ideology that prescribes high public enterprise and government regulation in a capitalist economy.
 It espouses state regulation (rather than state ownership of the means of production) and extensive social welfare programs.
 Social democracy became associated with Keynesianism, the Nordic model, the social liberal paradigm and welfare states within political circles in the late 20th century.

-Casino capitalism

-Casino capitalism is the high risk-taking and financial instability associated with financial institutions becoming very large and mostly self-regulated, while also taking on high-risk financial investment dealings.
-This has been a driving motive by investors in the quest for profits without production; it provides a speculation aspect that offers prospects for a quicker and more speculator returns for people, wealth, and inside assumptions of the factors likely to affect asset price movements.
-Typically, this does not add to the collective wealth of an economy, as it can instead create economic instability.
-Casino capitalism falls alongside the idea of a speculation-based economy where entrepreneurial activities turn to more paper games of speculative trading than actually producing economic goods and services.

-It is believed by people such as economists Frank Stilwell that casino capitalism was one of the leading causes of the global financial crisis in 2008.
-Investors sought out a get-rich-quick motive they found through speculative activities that offered a particular individual gain or loss depending on the assets’ future movements.
-Other economists like Hans-Werner Sinn, have written books on casino capitalism with commentary outside the Anglo-Saxon bubble.